Political families of Rajasthan

-This is the alphabetically organised list of politicians from the Indian state of Rajasthan.
+This is the alphabetical categorised list of statewide, regional and local political families involved in the politics and various elections of Rajasthan, at state (Rajasthan Legislative Assembly) and National level (Lok Sabha).

 Families

 Beniwal Family

 On 29 October 2018, Hanuman Beniwal founded the Rashtriya Loktantrik Party, becoming its national convenor in the process.
 This made Beniwal family as one of the most influential political families of Rajasthan since Rashtriya Loktantrik Party (RLP) is the only successful party in the state besides Indian National Congress and Bhartiya Janta Party.